Hierodoris

 Hierodoris is a genus of moths in the family Oecophoridae.
 It was first described by Edward Meyrick in 1912.
 This genus is only known from New Zealand.
 In 1988 the genus Taoscelis was synonymised with Hierodoris.
 In 2005 the genus Coridomorpha was synonymised with Hierodoris.
+It is alternatively placed in the family Xyloryctidae after Kaila, 2013, supported by Heikkilä et al. 2014.

 Species

 The species that are currently placed in this genus are: